linode/apl-docs/docs/get-started/installation/apl.md

 - APL will be automatically installed on LKE

-- Each LKE cluster with APL will get it's own Akamai Edge DNS Zone (for FREE!)
+- Each LKE cluster with APL is automatically configured to use Akamai Edge DNS (for FREE!)

 - APL will create (if approved by the user) all the required Buckets in Linode Object Storage